2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 Confess your belief in public

 Many misunderstand ‘confess with your mouth’ in Rom 10:9 to mean it is necessary to publicly confess in order to receive eternal life.
 They cite Rom 10:10 (confession to salvation).
 Also sometimes they will reference Matt 10:32 & Luke 12:28 (confessing before men).
 Remember, there were many believing rulers that did not confess Christ before men because they were afraid of being put out of the synagogues, and they loved the praise of men before God’s praise.
 So we have to be sure, is it belief or confession or both?
-Or does that confession save us from consequences in this lifetime and the next?
+Or does that confession save us from consequences in this lifetime and the loss of rewards in the next?

 Nevertheless among the chief rulers also many believed on him; but because of the Pharisees they did not confess him, lest they should be put out of the synagogue: for they loved the praise of men more than the praise of God.
 John 12:42-43